jbaron/cats/README.md

 Configuration
 =============
-The editor scans the project directory and finds automaticcaly all the TypeScript files.
+The editor scans a project directory and finds automatically all the TypeScript files in there.
 You can also open and edit other text files within that directory.
-Don't open binary files.
+Just don't open binary files yet.

 Compiling from source